oneapi-src/oneDNN/tests/benchdnn/doc/driver_pool.md

 ```
     mbXicX_idXihXiwX_odXohXowX_kdXkhXkwX_sdXshXswX_pdXphXpwX_nS
 ```
-Here `X` is an integer number and `S` is a string literal without spaces (`n` stands for name).
-The special symbol `_` is ignored, so it may be used as a delimiter for better readability.
-Refer to the common glossary in README.md for the entity name and description.

-There are default values for some entities in case they were not specified:
- - mb = 2;
- - sd/sh/sw = 1;
-There are also implicit rules:
- - Output shape may be deduced from the input and kernel size.
+Refer to [descriptor](knobs_desc.md) for details.
+Input shape and kernel size are mandatory inputs.
+Output shape and padding may be deduced based on the values provided.
- - Values for smaller dimensions may be copied from the biggest.

 ## Precision Configurations

-`--cfg` option specifies what data type will be used for a problem.
+`--cfg` option specifies what [data types](knobs_dt.md) will be used for a problem.
 It is implicit for the integer type saturation.
 This option also defines the threshold for computation errors.

 The table below shows supported name configurations for this driver: